-Responsibilities of the Chairman and the Managing Director
+Responsibilities of the Chairman and the Managing D

+Chairman

-Chairman Managing Director Leads the Board, retaining good corporate governance and ensures the Board works ethically, responsibility and in line with the Company's ESG Agenda.
-Accountable for implementation of the Company's Strategic plan and driving performance and escalating any high-level risks/issues to the Board.
-Setting an ethical tone for the Board and the Group for all dealings, internally and externally.
-Succession Planning Set up the Board's annual work plan and agendas in consultation with the Board Secretary and MD.
-Developing the Company's Strategy and Budget for approval of the Board.
+Leads the Board, retaining good corporate governance and ensures the Board works ethically, responsibility and in line with Company's ESG Agenda.

+Setting an ethical tone for the Board and the Group for all dealing internally and externally.

+Set up the Board's annual work plan and agendas in consultation with the Board Secretary and MD.

 Maintaining stakeholder trust built over the years and further augmenting their confidence in the Company and the Board.

-Monitoring and reporting to the Board on the Company's performance and compliance with laws and regulations.
-Monitoring the effectiveness of the Board and encouraging Monitor Risk appetite and working within the allowable risk. openness to ensure effectiveness of the Board.
-Ensure Group culture permeates across all operations.
+Monitoring the effectiveness of the Board and encouraging openness to ensure effectiveness of the Board.